Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - Xcode 10.2 or higher (Optional: Only to generate and test Go reviews)
  - Azure subscription with permission to create storage account and Cosmos DB instance.

-In addition to local machine setup, you will also require an Azure storage account to store source and stub file and Azure Cosmos database instance to store review metadata.
+In addition to local machine setup, you will also require an Azure storage account to store source and stub file, an Azure App Configuration instance, and Azure Cosmos database instance to store review metadata.
 We have added a section below with more details on Azure resources required for testing.

 ### Azure resources required to run APIView instance locally